- About Overview

 Advanced Pharmacy Practice Experiences (APPEs) for our PharmD students are now scheduled to start May 18 for the Class of 2021, and we fully expect no delay in the class’ graduation.
 Similarly, although we had to delay certain Introductory Pharmacy Practice Experiences (IPPEs) for our first-year PharmD students, plans are in place to complete these later this academic year.
 The IPPE experiences for second year students this summer will proceed as scheduled.

 Eight weeks ago, Tejal Desai, PhD, chair of the Department of Bioengineering and Therapeutic Sciences, joined the campus research shutdown committee that temporarily halted all but essential lab work.
-This week she told the School at our town hall how research would restart, with major changes to how it will be conducted.
+This week she told the School at the May 7 town hall how research would restart, with major changes to how it will be conducted.

 With safety the highest priority, and working with the understanding that a COVID-19 surge could result in the labs closing once again, Tejal informed the School that staffing initially will be limited to 12.5 percent, or one seat out of eight, of the normal lab capacity.
 Depending upon the result of this pilot, the plan is for lab staffing to eventually double to 25 percent.
 Optimizing the success of this transition may require staggering schedules and the creative use of space.
 Face coverings will be required, as will virtual group meetings, and the regular disinfection of high-touch areas.
 Screening of laboratory personnel will take place at the entrance to buildings.